-Purchase a Season Pass to all four Opera + Ballet performances and receive discounted admission, as well as a complimentary glass of house wine at each show!
+Purchase a Season Pass to all three Opera performances and receive discounted admission, as well as a complimentary glass of house wine at each show!

 Members that are Contributor level or above and Season Passholders are able to make a table reservation for this series.
 Reservations can only be made after a ticket or Season Pass has been purchased and are limited.
 Please make sure to have your confirmation number ready to provide to the box officer at time of your reservation.